FeatureBaseDB/featurebase/docs/tutorials.md

 {"state":"NORMAL","nodes":[{"id":"98ebd177-c082-4c54-8d48-7e7c75857b52","uri":{"scheme":"https","host":"02.pilosa.local","port":10502},"isCoordinator":false},{"id":"a33dc0d6-c35f-4559-984a-e582bf032a21","uri":{"scheme":"https","host":"03.pilosa.local","port":10503},"isCoordinator":false},{"id":"e24ac014-ee2f-4cb0-b565-74df6c551f0a","uri":{"scheme":"https","host":"01.pilosa.local","port":10501},"isCoordinator":true}]}
 ```

 The `-k` flag is used to tell curl that it shouldn't bother checking the certificate the server provides, and the `--ipv4` flag avoids an issue on MacOS where the curl request takes a long time if the address resolves to `127.0.0.1`.
-You can leave it out on Linux and WSL.
+You can leave it out on Linux.

 If everything is set up correctly, the cluster state should be `NORMAL`.